current + recent projects

 not too long ago

 Founded and launched two offices of sustainability at LaSalle Bank and the University of Chicago.
 Developed a data-driven strategic sustainability plan aligned with institution outcomes, including over 100 metrics to track and evaluate progress against goals.
-Over three years of data collection showed significant decrease in the waste of natural resources, increase in alternative transportation, and cost savings from program and building efficiencies.
+Over three years of data collection we saw a significant decrease in the waste of natural resources, increase in alternative transportation, and cost savings from program and building efficiencies.

 Positioned the United Way system as an important voice on Capitol Hill.
-Led capacity building efforts for United Way of America’s 1300 state and local offices, providing customized workshops around the country.
-Aligned local United Ways behind national advocacy priorities.
+Led capacity building efforts for United Way Worldwide’s 1300 state and local members, providing customized workshops around the country and aligning the network behind national advocacy priorities.
 Public policy gains included: federal assignment of “211” to human services information and referral; a 30% increase in Emergency Food and Shelter appropriations; and enrollment of 500,000 in the State Children’s Health Insurance Program, a partnership with the Office of Senator Kennedy (D-MA).

 Convened a broad coalition of national and grassroots partners for nationwide designation of the 3-digit telephone code, “211”, for human services information and referral (as a complement to “911”).
 Managed nationwide implementation of 211, including $500,000 in grants to support those efforts.
 Drafted legislation and secured bi-partisan support in Congress for $200 million in federal funding for building and sustaining a nationwide 211 system.